Palarong Pambansa: Participating teams

 The regions participating in the annual Palarong Pambansa has become bigger as some regions have split.
 For instance, Southern Tagalog Regional Athletics Association (STRAA) represented the 10 provinces of Southern Tagalog in the later Palarong Pambansa.
 But it was divided into two, which is now Region 4-A or the Calabarzon region and Region 4-B or the Mimaropa region.
 Both are taking part in Palarong Pambansa as different teams or regions.

 Creation of administrative and autonomous regions such as Bangsamoro (competing since the 2019 edition) and Cordillera Administrative Region and splitting of big region into new regions like the Southern Mindanao, Central Visayas and Western Visayas causes more teams.
 All these reasons made the 18 regions participating in Palarong Pambansa.

 The Autonomous Region in Muslim Mindanao has competed in the Palarong Pambansa from 1994 until 2018.
 It was succeeded by Bangsamoro.
 The Negros Island Region (NIR) has also competed during its first iteration from in 2016 and the 2017 editions.

 A color coding system was introduced to uniquely identify each region based on their designated colors.
-Here are the participating regions with their assigned colors.